szanata/fittest/README.md

 | step | Use this to print when a step inside the test will start |
 | ok | Use this to print when some step executed without errors |
 | error | Use this to print an error |

+### TODO

+- Run tests using `spawn_child`, instead of `require`
+- Make features, like the webserver, optional
+- Add a email feature, to receive and assert emails